ALZHEIMER SOCIETY OF CANADA ASKS: WHERE IN THE WORLD IS CANADA?

-"WHO recognises the size and complexity of the dementia challenge and urges countries to view dementia as a critical public health priority," said Dr. Shekhar Saxena, Director, Department of Mental Health and Substance Abuse, WHO.
-"Right now, only eight of 194 WHO member states have a national dementia plan in place, and a few more are in development.
-Our hope is that other countries will follow suit, using this report as a starting point for planning and implementation."
+"WHO recognizes the size and complexity of the dementia challenge and urges countries to view dementia as a critical public health priority," says Dr. Shekhar Saxena, one of the report's project leaders and Director of Mental Health and Substance Abuse at WHO.

 For further information: